hashicorp/terraform-website/content/source/docs/enterprise/saml/index.html.md

 SAML is an XML-based standard for authentication and authorization.
 Terraform Enterprise can act as a service provider (SP) (or Relying Party) with your internal SAML identity provider (IdP).

 Terraform Enterprise supports the SAML 2.0 standard.
 It has been tested with a variety of identity providers.

-- Google G Suite - verified
-- OneLogin - verified

-These providers are planned to be verified for the General Availability launch but have not been tested in Beta.

-- PingFederate
-- Azure Active Directory (Azure AD)